Goryeo ware: 20th century

 In the late 19th century, the Japanese, who occupied Korea at the time, began to be unearth Goryeo era celadon wares from the Royal Tombs of the Goryeo Dynasty near Kaesong in today's North Korea.
 These became the most sought-after item in the Korean art market.
 The Japanese resident-general of Korea, Ito Hirobumi, who previously served as Japan's first prime minister, collected over 1000 works which were sold by antique dealers in Seoul.
 Japanese industrialist Tomita Gisaku is credited with rediscovering how to make Goryeo-style wares at his factory named Sanwa Goryeo Celadon.
-It was established in 1908 in the town of Nampo in South P'yong'an Province, todays North Korea.
-In 1912, Umii Benzo established a competing factory named Kanyo K̄oraiyaki located in todays Jangchung-dong district of Seoul.
+It was established in 1908 in the town of Nampo in South P'yong'an Province, today's North Korea.
+In 1912, Umii Benzo established a competing factory named Kanyo K̄oraiyaki located in today's Jangchung-dong district of Seoul.
 Umii's firm opened a branch to sell celadons in Tokyo and both firms began supplying wares to Japanese tourists visiting Korea.
 Korean ceramist Yu Geun-Hyeong (1894–1993), who worked in Umii's factory early in his career, is credited with experimenting with techniques, kiln design, clays, and glazes to more accurately reproduce Goryeo era wares.
 Owing to his work, Yu was designated a Living National Treasure of South Korea.
 North Korean potter U chi-son is also credited as leading the way to recreated Goryeo celadon pottery.

 Even after World War II, when Japanese control of Korea ended, most 20th-century Goryeo wares were still shipped to Japan for sale in department stores like Mitsukoshi.
 In the late 1970s, Korean ceramist Shin Sang-ho (b.
 1947) is credited with modernizing production of celadons when he brought back a gas-fired kiln from Japan.